Best Bike Lock of 2026: Strong and Practical

 4. Foldylock Forever

-Foldylock also offer a high security folding lock called the Foldylock Forever, which is basically a beefed up, heavy-duty version of their standard folding locks (the Classic, Compact, Mini etc).
+Foldylock also offers a high-security folding lock called the Foldylock Forever, which is basically a beefed-up, heavy-duty version of their standard folding locks (the Classic, Compact, Mini, etc.).

-Measuring 35.4" (90 cm), it’s slightly longer than the Foldylock Compact, which will give you loads of locking opportunities (in the photo above it easily fits around a traffic light, which would be impossible with a u-lock).
+Measuring 35.4" (90 cm), it’s slightly longer than the Foldylock Compact, which will give you even more locking opportunities (in the photo above, it easily fits around a traffic light, which would be impossible with a u-lock).

 And if you ride a particularly chunky ebike, or you need to secure two big bikes at once, there is even a longer 43.3" (110 cm) version they are calling the Foldylock Elite [Amazon].
 Just be aware it’s a fair bit heavier too.